Mohammadbinshahid/Team4_Capstone_Project/README.md

 * **model**:
   * **Description**: This folder contains the SQL database's schema.
 * **public**:
-  * **Description**: This folder contains the assets that will be used on the front-end (i.e. HTML, CSS, JavaScript, etc. code).
+  * **Description**: This folder contains the assets that will be used on the front-end (i.e. CSS, JavaScript, etc. code).
 * **seeds**:
   * **Description**: This folder contains the code that populates the SQL database.
 * **utils**: